 - Introduce seniors to social networks such as Facebook and Skype to enable them to connect with family and friends even if they’re homebound.

 In the Social Activity and Wellbeing of Older Australians Study, testing over 6,000 seniors over about 5-1/2 years, seniors who have routine, regular social activity were shown to have a slower decline in intellectual and memory capabilities.
 Better mental capacity was observed most in those people who were the most socially engaged.

-Having a trusted Brentwood area home care agency provide in-home care to inspire and assist with senior socialization might just be one of the most significant ways to help an elderly adult continue to thrive and feel alive.
+Having a trusted home care agency provide in-home care to inspire and assist with senior socialization might just be one of the most significant ways to help an elderly adult continue to thrive and feel alive.
 Stay Home Care’s caregivers are all dedicated to supporting the independence, dignity, and social connection of every senior we serve.
-To learn more about our home care in Brentwood and the nearby communities, call us at 615-964-7726.
+To learn more about our senior home care in Nashville, TN and the nearby communities, call us at 615-964-7726.